One of the things I get all my clients to invest in before they do more extensive training on free weights is fitness wrist wraps.

 - The straps might be too short for some athletes

-The only downside is that the straps might not be long enough for athletes with thick wrists.
+The only downside is that the wrist wrap straps might not be long enough for athletes with thick wrists.

 The reason we added these ones to the list is that there are a lot of comments online that they may reduce pressure and rubbing on your thumb joints.

-This seems to be down to the thumb loop stitch being on the outside, which otherwise could cause blisters.
+This seems to be down to the thumb loop reinforced stitching being on the outside, which otherwise could cause blisters.

-We also like the elasticity, which might help to adjust them between different sets.
+We also like the wrist wrap elasticity, which might help to adjust them between different sets.